BlueBrain/nexus/docs/src/main/paradox/docs/fusion/search.md

 ## Search Preset Cards

-The search presets card at the home page allow the user to see the count of datasets for each type and select a specific type form the global types of Nexus. the same cards are also available on each global type page.
+The search presets card at the home page allows the user to see the count of datasets for each type and select a specific type from the global types of Nexus.
+The same cards are also available on each global type page.

 ![Search Preset cards in home page](assets/fusion-search-home-presets.png)